lordthorzonus/yii2-algolia/README.md

 Contact::reindex();
 ```

+ In background reindexing is done by chunking through all of the ActiveRecord models of the given class, 500 objects at time.
+ This means you can safely use reindexing even over really large datasets without consuming too much memory.
+Just mind your Algolia quota.

 ####Clearing Indices
 To clear indices where the ActiveRecord is synced to, use the `clearIndices()` method found in `leinonen\Yii2Algolia\AlgoliaManager` class: